Naturopathic doctors use natural therapies to support the healing process, prevent disease, and optimize the patient’s health, energy and well-

 Phytotherapy (Medicinal Plants)

 Medicinal plants have been used for thousands of years for the treatment of many health conditions, and constitute one of the pillars of naturopathic medicine.
 In fact, many pharmaceutical medications are derived from chemical substances extracted from plants.
 It is extremely important to have studied and to understand medicinal plants at a deep level because, contrary to popular belief, not all medicinal plants are safe and free of toxicity.
-A significant number of medicinal plants can cause damaging side effects, especially when they are used concurrently with pharmaceutical medications.
+A significant number of medicinal plants can cause adverse effects when used by themselves or when they are used concurrently with pharmaceutical medications.

 Preventive and Therapeutic Exercise